Ziegelbrücke: History and Economics

 At the former Roman tariff station, near the Maag and Linth rivers between Lake Walen (Walensee) and Lake Zürich (Zürichsee), a Mercury statue was found.
 The center of the village is situated on the territory of the canton of Glarus around Fritz & Caspar Jenny AG, a spinning and weaving factoring established in 1833, and which is part of the Inventory of Swiss Heritage Sites.
 The vocational school of Glarus is also situated in the Glarus part of Ziegelbrücke.
 On the side of the canton of St. Gallen, Ziegelbrücke railway station is located; around 70 people are living and working there.

 Transportation

 Ziegelbrücke railway station, located north of the Linth Channel in the canton of St. Gallen, is a nodal point on the Lake Zürich left bank line, the Ziegelbrücke–Sargans line and the Rapperswil–Ziegelbrücke line.
-The station is served by the InterRegio (IR) line between Zürich HB/Bern and Chur, named train Aare Linth operated by Swiss Federal Railways (SBB CFF FFS) and Südostbahn (SOB), and S-Bahn lines to Zürich, Sargans, Rapperswil/Toggenburg and the Linth Valley in the canton of Glarus.
+The station is served by the InterRegio (IR35) line between Zürich HB/Bern and Chur, named train Aare Linth operated by Swiss Federal Railways (SBB CFF FFS) and Südostbahn (SOB), and S-Bahn lines to Zürich, Sargans, Rapperswil/Toggenburg and the Linth Valley in the canton of Glarus.